Pulling From the Cosmos

 Tell me about the creative process behind the album.

 My main musical inspiration came through either a National Tricone steel-body guitar, a ‘63 Gibson Hummingbird acoustic, a Fender Jazzmaster, or an old Gibson Les Paul P90.
 As for subject matter, most of the songs were derived from real-life experiences of mine or other people I knew or heard about.
 They also have to do with spiritual searches and the need and longing for reaching higher ground.
 Also, lots of inspiration for lyrics, songs and structure came out of just playing and improvising with the guitars and vocals.
 Sometimes I’d scat.
 Sometimes I’d use harmonica or bass to generate directions.
 For example, “Take My Life” was written on bass.
-It was about having a gun held up to my head as I was being robbed and the robber laughing at me.
+It was about having a gun held up to my head as I was being robbed.
+I was laughing at the guy and he ran off.
+The fact that he had a gun pointed at me didn’t phase me.
 The song deals with me thinking “Either kill me or fuck off.”
 I was a shitfaced-drunk teenager at the time of those events.
 They don’t call it “liquid courage” for nothing.

 What are the biggest challenges you face in your creative process?